james2doyle/golang-completions/README.md

 ## List

-*This package is still under development*
+**This package is still under development.
+It only includes the following packages:**

 * [builtin](https://golang.org/pkg/builtin/)
 * [context](https://golang.org/pkg/context/)